 There are a few bright spots that have occurred in the wake of the 8.8 magnitude earthquake that hit Japan.
-This natural disaster has decimated the Japanese whaling fleet to the point it will take many years to build back up to past strength.
+It was time when I was watching a TV in January, It was too cold so I was using the room heater that I purchased reading the reviews of handy heaters online.
+Suddenly, my house shook for a while, This natural disaster has decimated the Japanese whaling fleet to the point it will take many years to build back up to past strength.
 However, with activists such as the Sea Shepherd it might take even longer.

 The New York Times stated earlier in 2011 that the Japanese called off their yearly whale-hunting season early.
 Japan targets around 900 whales a year.
 However, with the ships returning north estimated numbers are that only 172 whales harvested.
 Hunting whales are prohibited, but the Japanese get around this by saying killing these whales are for scientific research.
 It was also stated that this is the first time environmentalists have successfully stopped hunting efforts.

 Now it seems that conservationists got more good news, in the wake of the earthquake that has hit Japan.
 With the whaling fleet in the docks at the time, the earthquake hit most of the ships should be damaged if not quite inoperable.
 While the earthquake has made an overwhelming impact on humans, it seems that mother nature decided to strike back for fishing her oceans to non existence.